Intermittent Fasting Myths: 8 Things Most People Don’t Know About IF

 And intermittent fasting obliterates that entire mentality.

-An easy way to control your food intake
+Intermittent fasting is an easy way to control your food intake without battling your cravings.

 Once you get used to the schedule, you won’t think about food during your fasting window.

-And during your eating window, you can enjoy healthy portions when you do eat, and not worry about having dessert.
+And during your eating window, you can enjoy healthy portions and not worry about having dessert.

 In other words, it’s as flexible as you want it to be; therefore, making it sustainable.